 What empowered David to take such a powerful stand against his enemy?

 - He magnified His God instead of his problem.
 He didn’t give his enemy any power despite what he looked like.
 He chose to focus on the size of his God, rather than the size of the giant.
 We must not let our problems exalt themselves over God.
 Our minds are vulnerable to fear when we dwell on our problems.
 Praise God in the battle!

 - He remembered God’s faithfulness.
 God has done it before and He will do it again.
 He has rescued, redeemed and restored you.
 He has been faithful to bless you and your loved ones.
 Look back over your walk with the Lord.
 Read old journals and talk with friends and family who remember his faithfulness in your life.
 Meditate on His character.
 Spend time with Him.
 You can trust Him

 - He proclaimed God’s goodness out loud.
 What are you proclaiming out loud?
 Your words have power.
 Are you feeding your faith, or feeding your fear?
 Dig into the Word of God.
 Read it, meditate on it. speak it out loud.
 Every time you start to dwell on your problems, renew your mind by focusing on the Word of God and His promises.
 The Holy Spirit will help you and will empower you to fix your mind on Him.
 Confront your problems with confidence in Christ.

-Remember, you’re not taking down your giants, the Lord is.
+Remember, you’re not taking down your giants.
 The battle is His.
 Your job is to let Him fight for you.
 Praise Him in the valley and watch your giants fall!